 So, do golf balls go bad?
 The average life of a golf ball, when stored properly, is about 10 years.
 While golf balls do get old, the overall performance will generally be maintained with proper storage and care.

-Let’s dig a bit deeper and look into golf ball materials, a golf ball’s lifespan (do they have an expiration date?), and 7 more factors to consider…
+Let’s dig a bit deeper and look into golf ball materials, a golf ball’s lifespan (do they have an expiration date?), the best golf balls for high handicappers, and 7 more factors to consider…

 Build of a Golf Ball